-The Chairman of the Audit Committee maintains a regular dialog between the Supervisory Board and the Audit Committee on the one hand, and auditors on the other, even outside of meetings.
+The Chairman of the Audit Committee maintains a regular dialog between the Supervisory Board and the Audit Committee, on the one hand, and auditors, on the other, even outside of meetings.

-The Company's Nomination Committee did not meet in 2018.
+The Company's Nomination Committee did not meet in 2019.

 The Joint Committee is responsible for approving certain important transactions of Fresenius SE & Co.
-KGaA and certain legal transactions between the Company and the Else Kröner-Fresenius Foundation.
-In 2018, there were no transactions conducted that required its approval.
-For this reason, it did not meet in 2018.
+KGaA and certain legal transactions between the Company and the Else Kröner-Fresenius-Stiftung.
+In 2019, no transactions were carried out that required its approval.
+For this reason, it did not meet in 2019.